therlaup/pydicom-batch/README.md

 * Query/Retrieve Level (0008,0052), which defines the level of the retrieval
 * Unique Key Attributes, which may include Patient ID (0010,0020), Study Instance UIDs (0020,000D), Series Instance UIDs (0020,000E), and the SOP Instance UIDs (0008,0018)

 The hierarchy goes STUDY -> SERIES -> IMAGE.
-If you want to transfer all images contained in a series, you need to specify `StudyInstanceUID` and `SeriesInstanceUID`.
+If you want to transfer all images contained in a series, you need to specify `PatientID`, `StudyInstanceUID` and `SeriesInstanceUID`.

 The script can be executed as follow:
 ```